trishnabhattarai/how-does-language-model-work/README.md

 pretrain_data_tokens = {question: set(word_tokenize(question.lower())) for question in pretrain_data.keys()}
 stop_words = set(stopwords.words('english'))
 pretrain_data_tokens = {k: v - stop_words for k, v in pretrain_data_tokens.items()}
+# pretrain_data.keys() accessed data from pretrain_data and compared the user data to pretrain_data.
+# word_tokenize will convert user input into tokens and compare user input to each word in the pretrain_data dictionary.
+# set() will remove duplicate words from user input and the pretrain_data dictionary.
+#question will search related tokens in the key of the pretrain_data dictionary.
 ```
 - Tokenizes all pre-defined questions.
 - Converts to lowercase and removes common stopwords.